macoycorpuz/santa-app/README.md

 - `nodemailer` - to send email from nodejs
 - `axios` - used to fetch data from users.json and userProfiles.json and post wish in client
 - `cors` - to allow client access resource from server
+- `concurrently` - to run server and client at the same time
+- `nodemon` - to run server and watch changes

 ---